dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 http://www.dtcenter.org/met/users/downloads/observation_data.php

 Follow the TRMM binary links to either the 3 or 24-hour accumulations, save the files, and run them through that script.
-That is the faster and easier than trying to get an ASCII dump.
+That is faster and easier than trying to get an ASCII dump.
 That Rscript can also subset the TRMM data if needed.
 Look for the section of it titled: